codepurse/JgoWeb/README.md

 ```
 #### Sending a message
 Seding message function is trigger when the user click enter or send button.
 The function name is `sendMessage`

+#Logout
+It will route to `logout.js` and call the `api/logout` and remove the localstorage `Authservice.logout` that holds the token then route to the homepage.

 # Driver

 Below is the process how the driver will send his profile.
 The form is composed of 20 field ( 13 required fields )\